How to Get to the Secret Banana Beach

 Such a great place to spend an afternoon, swimming is great, snorkeling is good and you can even get a beach chair and an umbrella.
 A couple of longtail boats are gently bobbing on the clear water…. and only a handful of lucky tourists are enjoying the privilege of ‘knowing’, what more can you ask for?
 In low season, it might feel a bit abandoned, but I still like to go down there, these are places that will changes sooner than later.

 Banana Beach is pretty hard to find if you don’t know where to look.
 Just finding the road passing by its entrance is tricky for most visitors.
 The best way is to go to the airport, and when you are almost there, at the T-junction turn left instead of right as you would for Phuket Airport.
 Drive 2 or 3 km, then take the intersection on the right and follow the signs to Naithon Beach.

 Drive through Naithon Beach (which by the way, is also a nice peaceful beach, worth a stop) pass the “Andaman White Beach Resort”, take few more curves but keep your eyes on the right hand side.
-Usually few bikes or cars will give you a hint, and if you are lucky, the sign ‘Banana Beach’ might still be there.
+Usually a line of bikes or cars parked on the roadside will give you a hint.
+If you are lucky, the sign ‘Banana Beach’ might still be there.
 If you reached the ‘Trisara Resort’ you didn’t pay enough attention, turn around and look harder.

 Parking is scarce, but as there is not much traffic you should be safe parking on the road side.
 You’ll have to walk down a shaded hill, luckily not as steep as it used to be, and you will rewarded, the turquoise blue water appears through the trees: you have reached Phuket last secret beach.